 Ordinarily, a student will meet with the Board only if the Board so requests it, having

-already met with the Academic Integrity Monitor and provided his/her written statement
+already met with the Academic Integrity Monitor and provided their written statement

 for the Board.
 However, if the student is facing a possible sanction of suspension